⚡ Quick answer: build an ECG quality program in 5 steps

 | 6 | Replace identified hardware deficiencies | BMET |

-| 6 | Begin monthly audit cycle | QC Lead |
+| 6 | Begin the monthly audit cycle | QC lead |

 | 7 | First individual feedback sessions | Educator/Manager |

-| 8 | Install department dashboard in break room | QC Lead |
+| 8 | Install the department dashboard | QC lead |

-Days 61–90: Refinement
+Days 61–90: refinement

 | Week | Task | Owner |